-Moreover, if someone is doing the will of the Lord and does not do it exactly in the way ordained or does not do it out of the proper motive of love for God, then all the effort he puts into the action is useless.
-And Jesus Christ himself has said in His gospel: “Hypocrites do these things as to be seen by men: I tell you truthfully, they have already received their reward” (Matt.
-6:16).
+Moreover, if someone is doing the will of the Lord and does not do it out of the proper motive of love for God, then all the effort he puts into the action is useless.
+And Jesus Christ himself has said in His gospel: hypocrites do these things as to be seen by men.
+“Assuredly, I say to you, they have their reward” (Matthew 6:16).

 When to pray the Jesus Prayer

 Typically, the Jesus Prayer is part of your prayer rule, which you should develop with the aid of your spiritual father.
 You should include the prayer in your morning prayer rule, for as many minutes as is beneficial to you spiritually.
 If morning does not work well because of your circumstances, you can also do this in the evening.
 Or better yet, do both!